astorDev/nice-shell/makefile/article/index.md

 ## Fixing our `rurl` Command: Making it Work with Job Control

-As you may remeber our initial implementation of `rurl` failed because `make` util creates non-interactive shell.
+As you may remember, our initial implementation of `rurl` failed because `make` util creates a non-interactive shell.
 We can overcome this by running another shell inside the `make` shell and making it interactive!

 If it sounds rough for you like it did for me, don't worry!
 We'll just need to wrap our command with `bash -c -i` (with `-i` making our subshell interactive).
 Here's the updated command: